Julie's Tips:

 Erika's "Grammar Pitfalls"

-Pitfall #1: Making grammar instruction the main focus of the tutorial.
+Pitfall #1: Making grammar instruction the main focus of the consultation.

-There is a place for grammar instruction in the tutorial, but only after other larger and more pressing issues have been addressed.
-The tutor mustn't accidentally slip into formalized prescriptivist grammar instruction, as such instruction is both ineffective and often- times destructive.
-Instead, he/she must use his/her unique position as a peer tutor to facilitate specified grammar instruction at the end of a tutorial as a supplement to writing techniques and applications already learned.
+There is a place for grammar instruction in the appointment, but only after other larger and more pressing issues have been addressed.
+The Consultant mustn't accidentally slip into formalized, prescriptivist grammar instruction, as such instruction is both ineffective and often- times destructive.
+Instead, Consultants should use their unique positions as peers to facilitate specified grammar instruction at the end of an appointment as a supplement to writing techniques and applications already learned.

 Pitfall #2: Talking "at" the writer - failure to collaborate effectively.